 If you want to allow your users to use their private Android devices in the company environment (BYOD), you can configure a work profile on a device for that purpose.
-To ensure that the user’s privacy remains secure, access to such a device via the management console is restricted.
+To ensure that the user’s privacy remains secure, access to such a device via the Administration Portal is restricted.
 In this article you can learn how to still provide the best possible protection for corporate data on private Android devices with a work profile.

 Preventing rooting of Android devices